-David Pun CHAN, 72, joined the group in 1973, appointed a director of its holding company in 1975 and Chairman in 1981.
+David Pun CHAN, 73, joined the group in 1973, appointed a director of its holding company in 1975 and Chairman in 1981.
 He has more than 30 years' experience in construction, property development and investment businesses.
-Currently, he is the Chairman of the Court of Lingnan University and Life Honorary Chairman of the Chinese General Chamber of Commerce.
+Currently, he is Life Honorary Chairman of the Chinese General Chamber of Commerce.
 He is the brother of Ivy Sau Ching Chan, another director of the company.